grapa-dev/grapa/bin/win-amd64/README-Windows-Installation.md

 ### Version Conflicts
 - The script will detect existing installations and prompt for confirmation
+- When replacing, the old installation is completely removed for a clean install
 - Use `-Force` flag to skip confirmation prompts

+### Missing Files
+- Ensure all required files (`grapa.exe`, `grapa_static.lib`) are in the same directory as the script
+- The `grapa.dll` file is optional but recommended for shared library support

 ## Requirements

 - **Windows 10 or later**
 - **PowerShell 5.0 or later**
 - **Administrator privileges** (for system-wide installation)
-- **grapa.exe and grapa.lib** in the same directory as the script
+- **grapa.exe and grapa_static.lib** in the same directory as the script
+- **grapa.dll** (optional, for shared library support)

 ## Support

 For issues with installation:
 1. Check the troubleshooting section above
-2. Run the script with verbose output: `.\install-grapa.ps1 -Verbose`
+2. Run the script with verbose output: `.\install-grapa.ps1 -Help`
 3. Check the [main installation documentation](https://grapa-dev.github.io/grapa/installation/)
 4. Report issues on [GitHub](https://github.com/grapa-dev/grapa/issues)